-As of September 2017, the school has;
+As of September 2018, the school has:

-- 20 students in the Physically Impaired Unit; and - 21 students in the SPLD Unit
+- 19 students in the Physically Impaired Unit; and - 22 students in the SPLD Unit

-The school's inclusivity is also reflected by the fact that it has 1 visually impaired student, 21 MSEND students and a number of students on the Autistic Spectrum on roll.
+The school's inclusively is also reflected by the fact that it has 23 MSEND students, 112 students on the SEN register and a number of students on the Autistic Spectrum on roll.
 In short the school has more students with Education Healthcare Plans than some designated special schools.
-As of Summer Term 2017 there were 330 students receiving some form of intervention.
+As of Summer Term 2018 there were 330 students receiving some form of intervention.